mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/7-4-assistive-technology-and-testing.md

   - Large text or braille keyboards

-  - Alternative pointing devices such as trackballs, joysticks, touchpads
+  - Alternative pointing devices such as trackballs, joysticks, and touchpads

   - Screen magnifiers